-Let’s say Jim wants to send money from a US bank account to a German bank account, converting it to euros along the way.
+Let’s say Jim wants to send money from a US account to a German bank account, converting it to euros along the way.
 He wants to do it at the best rates possible.

 He makes a money transfer as usual.
-His bank sends Ripple directly to the bank of the recipient account.
+His bank sends XRP directly to the bank of the recipient account.
 The payment is made at whatever exchange rates and fees the bank chooses to charge for this service.

 Jim signs onto the Stellar platform and sends money through it.
 It makes the transfer automatically.

-First it converts the USD to euros, then it uses an anchor to transfer the euros to the recipient account.
+First, it converts the USD to euros, then it uses an anchor to transfer the euros to the recipient account.

 An anchor is a Stellar partner that’s entrusted with actually transferring the funds.
 These are usually money transfer companies.
 Jim can choose his own anchor and shop around for the one he wants.